rm-controls/rm_controllers/rm_chassis_controllers/README.md

 ## 1. Overview

-The Controller is RoboMaster robot chassis controller, balance, swerve and mecanum included.
+The Controller is RoboMaster robot chassis controller, balance, swerve and mecanum are included.
+It controls the speed, power and posture of the chassis.

 ***Keywords***: mecanum, swerve, balance, chassis.